 - Set and review your financial goals:

-If you haven't already, it's important that you lay out your short and long term financial goals so you know exactly what you are working towards with your money.
+If you haven't already, it's important that you lay out your short and long-term financial goals so you know exactly what you are working towards with your money.
 As time progresses, you want to make sure you review and reassess your goals to make sure they are still things you want to accomplish and that you are on track to meet them.

 - Account & bill reconciliations:

 Check your bank account debits against any bills payments you previously scheduled or sent out.
-Make sure any pending bills / debt repayments have been paid or scheduled.
+Make sure any pending bills/debt repayments have been paid or scheduled.
 Compare your receipts against your credit card transactions and confirm the balance.
 Review your budget and compare your actual spending to what you budgeted for.
 Once a month establish your budget for the upcoming month.

 - Savings and investments:

 If you have automated transactions set up to make transfers to your savings or investment accounts be sure to check in on them.
-This would also include any automatic deposits you have setup to go into your retirement accounts etc. If you don't have automation set up, make or schedule your manual transfers to your savings and investment accounts and be sure to check and make sure the transactions went in successfully.
+This would also include any automatic deposits you have set up to go into your retirement accounts etc. If you don't have automation set up, make or schedule your manual transfers to your savings and investment accounts and be sure to check and make sure the transactions went in successfully.

 You also want to make sure you have the right type of insurance for your life.
-This include health, auto, life, disability, home, personal property, business etc. Set a reminder for twice a year where you sit down and evaluate the costs of your various policies and shop around to see what else is out there.
+This includes health, auto, life, disability, home, personal property, business etc. Set a reminder for twice a year where you sit down and evaluate the costs of your various policies and shop around to see what else is out there.

 Reconciling your accounts and planning your finances out, ensures you are aware of everything happening with your money and that you are on the right path to accomplish your goals.